-In a previous blog, we discussed the design origins of digital twins and their current capabilities, which include policies and behaviors, meaning they capture the desired and actual performance of systems.
+In a previous blog, I’ve discussed the design origins of digital twins and their current capabilities, which include policies and behaviors, meaning they capture the desired and actual performance of systems.
 This enables both quicker iterations of designs through the use of simulations, and the capture of the performance characteristics of individual pieces of equipment.
-Let us now discuss how all this rich information can be used to analyze, predict and prescribe actions in the supply chain through probabilistic planning.
+Let me now delve into how all this rich information can be used to analyze, predict and prescribe actions in the supply chain through probabilistic planning.

 I want to emphasize that all current supply chain planning tools are a form of simulation used to predict future supply chain performance—just a very limited form because they ignore variability in their predictions.
 We only have to look back at all the Lean/SixSigma literature to understand the value leakage caused by variability.
 And yet none of the standard supply chain planning tools include variability in their predictions.

 From static to dynamic digital twins

 Using a digital twin to capture demonstrated performance is a key use case.
 The capturing of demonstrated performance facilitates the one-time analysis to feed better parameter values into supply chain planning and other simulation systems and the continuous monitoring of the demonstrated values.

 The capture of demonstrated operational performance also facilitates design improvements, policy improvements, process improvements and conformance and compliance.